Is your store leaking revenue?

 Find out exactly where you're losing sales — takes 2 minutes.

 Re-activation campaigns target the biggest untapped revenue source in your eCommerce business: the customers who already bought from you but stopped coming back.
+They're a core part of any serious ecommerce CRO strategy because they improve revenue without any additional ad spend.
 For most online stores in Malaysia and Singapore, 60-80% of the customer list is dormant — people who purchased once (or a few times) and then went silent.
+If you sell beauty or personal care products, see our dedicated guide to re-activation campaigns for beauty brands.
 We've run reactivation flows for dozens of DTC brands across the region, and the math is consistently compelling: reactivating a dormant customer costs 5-7x less than acquiring a new one, and they already trust your brand enough to have bought before.
+Understanding what customer retention really means makes the case even clearer.

 If your repeat purchase rate is below 25%, a re-activation campaign is likely the fastest way to grow revenue without spending more on ads.
 Here's the complete playbook.